openalpr/doc/source/watchman.rst

 OpenALPR Watchman
 ********************

-Watchman software runs on your hardware/application without any Internet connection.
+Watchman software runs on your hardware/application.
 The software can be used for general surveillance purposes or as an engine to add LPR capabilities to other applications.

 Sign-up for Watchman today on https://cloud.openalpr.com/